ASDFFounder2015/RoStrap/README.md

 ## Features

 - Hassle-free Discord Rich Presence to let your friends know what you're playing at a glance
-- Simple support for modding of content files for customizability (death sound, mouse cursor, etc)
 - See where your server is geographically located (courtesy of [ipinfo.io](https://ipinfo.io))
 - Ability to configure graphics fidelity and UI experience
+- Custom Asset Modding – Change sounds, cursor styles, and other game assets for a more personalized experience.

 ## Installing

-Download the [latest release of RoStrap](https://github.com/ASDFFounder2015/RoStrap/releases/latest), and run it.
-Configure your preferences if needed, and install.
-That's about it!
+1. [Download the latest release of RoStrap](https://github.com/ASDFFounder2015/RoStrap/releases/latest) and run the installer.
+2. Configure your preferences if needed, then complete the installation.

-You will also need the [.NET 6 Desktop Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true).
-If you don't already have it installed, you'll be prompted to install it anyway.
-Be sure to install RoStrap after you've installed this.
+3. [Install the .NET 6 Desktop Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true) if you don’t already have it installed.
+If prompted, install it before continuing with RoStrap.

-It's not unlikely that Windows Smartscreen will show a popup when you run Bloxstrap for the first time.
-This happens because it's an unknown program, not because it's actually detected as being malicious.
-To dismiss it, just click on "More info" and then "Run anyway".
+4. If Windows Smartscreen shows a popup when running RoStrap for the first time, click **"More info"** → **"Run anyway"**.
+This happens because the program is new, not because it's detected as malicious.

-Once installed, RoStrap is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.
+5. Once installed, RoStrap will be added to your **Start Menu**, where you can access the menu and reconfigure your preferences if needed.